Ancient City of Polonnaruwa

 Each morning, our hotel offered a delicious spread of coffee, fruit, sweets, toast and fried eggs to get the day started.
 After indulging ourselves, it was time to get moving.

-On the way into the ancient site he was kind enough to drop by his friends house for a home cooked meal.
+On the way into the ancient site our driver was kind enough to drop by his friends restaurant for a home cooked meal.
 As we pulled up to the small structure covered with a thatch roof, a small woman rushed around lighting each pot filled with delicious foods.

 Everything served was absolutely incredible but definitely spicy.
 Even the sweet treats at the end of the meal were tasty, full of sugar and super gooey.
 It was such an amazing experience.